Table of Contents

 Normal, not formal 🤵 🛇

 Let's get serious for a second.
-The reason why boring business words exist is because people were scared they wouldn't be taken seriously without them.
+The reason why boring business words exist is because people were worried they wouldn't be taken seriously without them.
 It's important to understand that formal is not the same as serious.
 Sure, we love to have a laugh as much as the next online gift retailer.
 But we're still 100% serious about doing the right thing for you, and all of our users.

-We like to make people happy.
+If you're not already aware, we like to make people happy.
 We love making people laugh.
 At the very least, there's probably something on our site that will make you exhale slightly faster than usual.

 Any jokes we make are always in good humour.
 We will never poke fun at individuals or groups of people.
 That just ain't our way.
+At the same time, we are making a conscious effort to never use exclusive language.

 We are family! 💛